Hint: break some rules to create leaders that inspire leaders

 - Goal setting outlines

 Another tip: conduct reviews and check-ins more frequently than just once a year.
-Companies who do this are 45 percent more likely to have above-average financial performance.
+Companies that do this are 45 percent more likely to have above-average financial performance.

 4. Get Down to the Nitty-Gritty